Realme Narzo 10's sale today at 12 pm via Flipkart

 Written byShubham Gupta

-Realme's budget-friendly smartphone, the Realme Narzo 10, is set to go on sale in India today at 12pm via Flipkart and Realme.com.
+Realme's Narzo 10 is all set to go on sale in India today at 12 pm via Flipkart and Realme.com.

-It comes with a MediaTek Helio G80 chipset, a waterdrop notch display, a quad rear camera, and a 5,000mAh battery.
+The budget-friendly handset features a MediaTek Helio G80 chipset, a quad rear camera setup, and a 5,000mAh battery.

-To recall, the handset was launched earlier in May alongside the Realme Narzo 10A.
+To recall, it was launched in May alongside Realme Narzo 10A and has been available only through flash sales.

-The Realme Narzo 10 features a plastic body with a waterdrop notch design and a noticeable bottom bezel.
-On the rear, it packs a quad-camera module and a physical fingerprint sensor.
+The Realme Narzo 10 features a plastic body with a waterdrop notch design and a thick bottom bezel.
+On the rear, it packs a quad-camera setup and a physical fingerprint sensor.

 The Realme Narzo 10 draws power from an octa-core MediaTek Helio G80 chipset, paired with 4GB of RAM and 128GB of storage.

-As for the pocket-pinch, the Realme Narzo 10 is priced at Rs.
-11,999 for the solo 4GB/128GB storage variant.
-Buyers can avail 5% unlimited cashback via Flipkart Axis Bank Credit Cards and 5% off with Axis Bank Buzz Credit Cards.
+As for sale offers, you can avail 5% unlimited cashback via Flipkart Axis Bank Credit Card, 5% off with Axis Bank Buzz Credit cards, and no-cost EMI plans starting at Rs.
+1,334/month.

+Those buying through the Realme website can avail up to 100% SuperCash worth Rs.
+500 from MobiKwik.

 Love Science news?